Updated: Mar 29

-At first, I was completely overwhelmed with my room, and from the pictures you'll understand why.
-The thought of people seeing these pictures makes my skin crawl, but I know there's so many of you out there, in the same deep ocean of all your clutter.
-If this blog post could be a life line, to even one person, than it has served its purpose!
+At first, I was completely overwhelmed with my room.
+When you see all the pictures, you'll understand why.
+The thought of people seeing these pictures makes my skin crawl, but I know I'm not the only one that's drowned in the sea of my own clutter.
+If this blog post could be a life line, to even one person, than it has served its purpose.

-YIKES!!!
-Since I worked from home, or technically anywhere with wifi, I would leave and work at the local Starbucks just to get out of the mess.
-At this point, I was only sleeping in my room, and using it for nothing else.
+YIKES...
+Since I worked from home, I would leave and work at the local Starbucks just to get out of the mess.
+At this point, I was only sleeping in my room.
 It overwhelmed me to even be in that space because it was a constant reminder that I needed to make a change.

 I'm proud to say, this is what the space looks like now...

-So how did I transform everything into a livable space?!
-It took time, but the first step was to get rid of things I didn’t need!!
-The process of determining what items to throw away, consisted of question: “have I worn or used this item in the past 3 months?”.
+It took a lot of time, but the first step was to get rid of things I didn’t need.
+The process of determining what items to throw away, consisted of the question: “Have I worn or used this item in the past 3 months?”.
 If the answer is no, then it’s time to let go of that item.
 If you struggle letting something go, I want to challenge you to think about who could be blessed by that item.
 Is there someone you know who has recently lost everything in a flood or fire?
 Is there a local shelter that collects items for people in need?
 Sometimes, finding the right home for an item can make it a lot easier to let go of.

 When you post anything for sale, make sure it looks as clean, neat, and inviting as possible.
 No one parts with dollars unless they're trying to solve a problem.
 Your mess is no one else's problem, so make it look like something someone is going to want to buy.
-I posted the bedroom set, a clothing wrack, my old desk, my lamp, ect.
-Whenever I would sell something, I would put the cash in an envelope to keep for when I decided to buy something new.
-After selling most of the items, I had about $1,200 to work with.
-I spent $600 to purchase a shelf, bed frame, desk, chest of drawers, and a couple storage bins.
+I posted the bedroom set, the clothing wrack, my old desk, my lamp etc. Whenever I would sell something, I would put the cash in an envelope to keep for when I decided to buy something new.
+After selling most of these items, I had about $1,200 to work with.
+I ended up spending $600 on a new shelf, bed frame, desk, chest of drawers, and a couple storage bins.
 The rest of the money I made from selling items went right into my savings account.
 3 Steps to Getting Started:

-3. Find your style by creating a board on Pinterest, to save pictures of what you want your room to look like!
+Find your style by creating a board on Pinterest, to save pictures of what you want your space to look like.
 This will force you to be intentional when picking out new items for your new space.

 Cheers to creating a peaceful sanctuary for yourself!!
 It is possible!